Kieren Perkins: 1991 World Championships

 There was much expectation around Perkins at the 1991 World Aquatics Championships in Perth in the 1500 m freestyle, but he was beaten in the final by just 0.22 seconds by German Jörg Hoffmann who set a new world-record time.
-Perkins swam 14:50.58 which was also far under the previous world record.
+Perkins swam 14:50.58, which was also far under the previous world record.

 1992 Olympic Games

-Perkins was favorite for the men's 1500-metre freestyle at the 1992 Summer Olympics in Barcelona, Spain.
+Perkins was favourite for the men's 1500-metre freestyle at the 1992 Summer Olympics in Barcelona, Spain.
 The fastest qualifier for the final, Perkins broke his own world record by 5 seconds to 14:43.48.
 This was the only gold medal won by an Australian swimmer at these Games.

 Earlier in the meet, Perkins finished second in the 400 m final.
 Russian Yevgeny Sadovyi representing the Unified Team won the race in a world record time.
 Perkins also broke the world record as he finished 0.16 behind.

 Perkins was the Australian flag bearer at the closing ceremony.